bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 * Read this whole file.
 * Skim the spec.

+## File Structure

+* Examples - holds multiple files that gives us CPU word, instructions, register and operand examples

+### Cpu.c

+1. cpu_load - will load the binary bytes that are in .lsa source into an array

+2. alu - will handle the numeric values

+3. cpu_run - will handle processing all the instructions we feed it

+4. cpu_init - creates a cpu struct and starts the PC and all its registers

+### Cpu.h

+1. struct cpu - holds all info about CPU the registers and ram

+2. enum alu_op - all the ALU numeric operations

 ## Step 1: Implement `struct cpu` in `cpu.h`

 This structure holds information about the CPU and associated components.